isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-   Here belongs to the client is implemented the same way as for Releases.
+   Belongs to the client here is implemented the same way as for Releases.
    This guarantees the security of the feature but does not allow the use the same identity for both leases and host reservations based on the content of the dhcp-agent-options option, i.e. if the client changes